Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 Sushi tastes especially fresh in Hokkaido

-Hokkaido Crab
+Hokkaido crab

 Kaniya Sapporo Crab House (Main Branch): https://maps.app.goo.gl/89WZdyCgMknxE7PG8

-The Kaniya Sapporo Crab House is popular for good reason
+Kaniya Sapporo Crab House is popular for good reason

-The Kaniya Sapporo Crab House is popular for good reason
+Kaniya Sapporo Crab House is popular for good reason

 Jingisukan Yakiniku

-Jingisukan-Yakiniku with lamb meat
+Jingisukan-Yakiniku with mutton

-Jingisukan-Yakiniku with lamb meat
+Jingisukan-Yakiniku with mutton

-Miso Ramen
+Miso ramen

 Google Maps: https://maps.app.goo.gl/Tr2o8ZGV2MhBZSoz9?g_st=ic

-Miso Ramen is especially delicious in winter
+Miso ramen is especially delicious in winter

-Miso Ramen is especially delicious in winter
+Miso ramen is especially delicious in winter

-Food at the Izakaya "rukku & uohei"
+Food at Izakaya "rukku & uohei"

 Kaisendon